Alishan Itinerary: How to Simplify This Part of Your Trip

 Tea plantations in Shizhuo

-• It’s tough to get seats on the popular Alishan Forest Railway from Chiayi to Fenqihu to Alishan (5 hours).
-These should be booked two weeks in advance.
-Find all the info here.
+• It can be tough to get seats on the popular Alishan Forest Railway from Chiayi to Fenqihu to Alishan (5 hours).
+Use my guide to getting seats on the Alishan Forest Railway, including some secret hacks for scoring tickets early.

 • Taking the bus from Chiayi HSR Station (outside the city center) or Chiayi Train Station (in the city center) to Eryanping, Shizhuo, Fenqihu, and Alishan is easier and faster (2 to 2.5 hours).
 Here is the bus timetable.